NetCrusherOrg/netcrusher-java/README.md

 NetCrusher is build on top of Java 8 NIO and has no external dependencies except [SLF4J](http://www.slf4j.org/).

 Documentation is available on [wiki](https://github.com/NetCrusherOrg/netcrusher-java/wiki)

+Download [latest dist.tar.gz](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.github.netcrusherorg%22%20AND%20a%3A%22netcrusher-core%22) to get the command line tool.

 # TCP